MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-get-started.md

 ---
-title: Get started
+title: Classic portal -  Get started
-description: This quickstart outlines the process for getting Defender for Cloud Apps up and running so you have cloud app use, insight, and control. ms.date: 01/19/2023 ms.topic: quickstart
+description: Classic portal -  This quickstart outlines the process for getting Defender for Cloud Apps up and running so you have cloud app use, insight, and control. ms.date: 01/19/2023 ms.topic: quickstart
+ROBOTS: NOINDEX
 ---

-# Get started with Microsoft Defender for Cloud Apps
+# Classic portal: Get started with Microsoft Defender for Cloud Apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]